jules2689/trudeau/docs/2020-04-18/pre_news.md

 **Rosemary**:

-How is your mother doing, Ilene
+How is your mother doing, Ilene?